 Recommendation 6C: Follow up with all participants to remind them about recommended measures and provide additional information.
 Encourage vendors to follow up with customers after their assessment to answer any questions and make sure the customer is aware of how to proceed with accessing additional energy savings opportunities, including referrals for installation services if applicable.
 As in Recommendation 2A above, offer additional financial incentive for vendors to engage with customers beyond the assessment to increase installation of rebated measures.
 The Companies can also send reminders via mail and/or email to remind customers how to take action to increase the savings from their assessment.

-Finding 7: Virtual audits offered during the pandemic had limited uptake, which resulted in lower savings of 2.6 MMBtu on average.
+Finding 7: Virtual audits offered during the pandemic had limited uptake, which resulted in 25% lower savings.

 Few participants opted to receive virtual audits.
-Only 12% of HES participants who received an assessment after March 2020 indicated they had received a virtual audit, offered by the program following the onset of the COVID-19 pandemic.
+Only 12% of HES participants who received an assessment after March 2020 indicated they had received a virtual audit, or pre-assessment, offered by the program following the onset of the COVID-19 pandemic.
+More than three-quarters of participants who self-reported receiving a virtual audit (n=23) were satisfied with the experience (82%) and did not report any issues following the technician’s instructions during the audit.
 According to the Energize Connecticut website, virtual pre-assessments are still available for current participants.

-Participants who self-reported receiving a virtual audit had lower average savings (7.7 MMBtu) than those who did not report having part of their assessment conducted virtually (10.3 MMBtu).
+Participants who self-reported receiving a virtual audit had lower average ex ante savings reported in the program tracking data (7.7 MMBtu) than those who did not report having part of their assessment conducted virtually (10.3 MMBtu), a 25% difference.
 The survey did not ask participants who had not received a virtual audit to explain why they had elected not to do so.
 The lower savings rate for recipients of a virtual audit could be due to differences in quality of services delivered in the virtual audit format, lower engagement with the program, or participant unwillingness to permit additional contractors in their home to install add-on measures during the pandemic.

-Vendors also did not favor virtual audits, citing frustration with the fact that there was still an in-person component.
+Vendors also did not favor virtual audits, citing frustration with the fact that there was still an in-person component to conduct air sealing and other core services.
 According to vendors, customers would often not schedule the in-person visit to complete the assessment, the program did not adequately compensate vendors for the added effort involved, and spotty internet service could complicate delivery of the virtual audit.

 Recommendations Addressing Finding 7: Increasing Value of Virtual Assessments